+"Benefit" means an item, gift, or service of value that is received by a Council Member for their personal use, including, but is not limited to money, gift cards, tickets to events, clothing, jewelry, pens, food or beverages, discounts/rebates on personal purchases, free or subsidized drinks or meals, entertainment, participation in sport and recreation activities, and invitations to social functions.

+"Child" means a person toward whom a Responsible Adult has demonstrated a settled intention to treat as a child of his or her family and includes a child born within or outside marriage, an adopted child, stepchild or grandchild;

-- "Benefit" means an item, gift, or service of value that is received by a Council Member for their personal use, including, but is not limited to money, gift cards, tickets to events, clothing, jewelry, pens, food or beverages, discounts/rebates on personal purchases, free or subsidized drinks or meals, entertainment, participation in sport and recreation activities, and invitations to social functions; - "Chief Administrative Officer" means the Municipal Officer position of the District's Chief Administrative Officer, or that person's designate; - "Confidential Information" means information or a record that is marked confidential by Council or Staff, that is Personal Information, that could reasonably harm the interests of individuals or organizations including the District if disclosed to persons who are not authorized to access the information, or information or a record to which section 117 of the Community Charter applies; - "Corporate Officer" means the Municipal Officer position of the District's Corporate Officer that has been designated the corporate officer under section 148 of the Community Charter; - "Council Member" means the Mayor or a Councillor; - "District" means the Corporation of the District of West Vancouver; - "District Business" means any District program, activity, policy, process, project or undertaking; - "District Record" includes anything on which information is recorded or stored by graphic, electronic, mechanical or other means in any format, but does not include a computer program or any other mechanism that produces records: - "District Record System" means a system used by the District to manage District Records throughout their lifecycle; - "Harass" means discriminatory, sexual, or personal harassment, as defined in the District's Harassment and Respectful Workplace Policy 0009, as may be amended or replaced; - "Municipal Officer" means a member of staff designated as an officer under section 146 of the Community Charter or a bylaw under that section: - "participate diligently" means that a Council Member must not be absent from meetings of Council or Advisory Body meetings, or from those of other bodies to which they are appointed by virtue of their status as a Council Member, without reasonable justification (such as illness of the Council Member, family circumstance, regional government business) for more than four consecutive scheduled meetings, for a period of 60 consecutive days, unless Council has approved a longer period of leave:
+"Chief Administrative Officer" means the Municipal Officer position of the District's Chief Administrative Officer, or that person's designate;

+"Confidential Information" means information or a record that is marked confidential by Council or Staff, that is Personal Information, that could reasonably harm the interests of individuals or organizations including the District if disclosed to persons who are not authorized to access the information, or information or a record to which section 117 of the Community Charter applies;

+"Corporate Officer" means the Municipal Officer position of the District's Corporate Officer that has been designated the corporate officer under section 148 of the Community Charter,

+"Council Member" means the Mayor or a Councillor;

+"District" means the Corporation of the District of West Vancouver;

+"District Business" means any District program, activity, policy, process, project or undertaking;

+"District Record" includes anything on which information is recorded or stored by graphic, electronic, mechanical or other means in any format, but does not include a computer program or any other mechanism that produces records;

+"District Record System" means a system used by the District to manage District Records throughout their lifecycle;

+"Family Member" means a Spouse, a Child, a Responsible Adult, and siblings;

+"Harass" means discriminatory, sexual, or personal harassment, as defined in the District's Harassment and Respectful Workplace Policy 0009, as may be amended or replaced.

+"Municipal Officer" means a member of staff designated as an officer under section 146 of the Community Charter or a bylaw under that section;

+"participate diligently" means that a Council Member must not be absent from meetings of Council or Advisory Body meetings, or from those of other bodies to which they are appointed by virtue of their status as a Council Member, without reasonable justification (such as illness of the Council Member, family circumstance, regional government business) for more than four consecutive scheduled meetings, for a period of 60 consecutive days, unless Council has approved a longer period of leave;